Charlie Young: Character biography

-Although initially quiet and subservient toward the President and his staff, as Charlie settles into his job he becomes more open with his colleagues and develops a strong rapport with Bartlet.
-Bartlet demonstrates his affection for Charlie by giving him a carving knife made for Bartlet's ancestors by Paul Revere, stating that it was something passed down: "My father gave it to me and his father gave it to him, and now I'm giving it to you."
-(The Bartlets have no biological son to inherit the knife.)
+Although initially quiet and subservient toward the President and his staff, as Charlie settles into his job he becomes more open with his colleagues and develops a strong rapport and close protective bond with Bartlet.
+Their relationship shares a greater degree of familiarity and levity not shared by any of the other staff.
+Bartlet demonstrates his affection for Charlie by giving him the family's carving knife made for Bartlet's ancestors by Paul Revere — the Bartlets having no biological son to inherit the knife — stating that it was something passed down: "My father gave it to me and his father gave it to him, and now I'm giving it to you."
 This father-son dynamic grows stronger as the show progresses, and following the abduction of Zoey Bartlet, Charlie is the only non-family member to attend a private mass held for the Bartlets.

 Charlie displays strong loyalty towards Bartlet and his colleagues, turning down an offer of legal immunity during the President's MS scandal because he feels it would effectively be telling Bartlet that he was wrong to trust him.
 When a number of gunshots are fired on the White House, he bursts through security into the Oval Office to ensure Bartlet is unhurt.

-After graduating from Georgetown, Charlie is forced to make good on a promise he made to the President to move on and leave his job as the President's bodyman once he graduated, as Bartlet says to Charlie "Let's fatten up that résumé."
+After graduating from Georgetown, Charlie is forced to make good on a promise he made to the President to move on and leave his job as the President's body man once he graduated, as Bartlet says to Charlie "Let's fatten up that résumé."
 Charlie finds it hard to leave the White House and begins passing his résumé around the West Wing.
 C. J. Cregg, the newly appointed Chief of Staff, asks Charlie to stay in the West Wing as a special aide to the Chief of Staff.
-A man named Curtis replaces Charlie as President Bartlet's bodyman.
+A man named Curtis replaces Charlie as President Bartlet's body man.
 As C. J.'s aide, Charlie begins to interact more importantly with the other members of the staff, and starts to have influence in the development of several policy initiatives.
 Namely, he is encouraged by Leo to fight for a proposed earned income tax credit which would help working families, a measure he calls 'a poor tax' with help from Annabeth Schott.

 On the last day of Bartlet's tenure as President of the United States, Charlie reveals to President Bartlet that he has been accepted to the early admission program of Georgetown University Law Center, thanks in part to Bartlet's letter of recommendation.
 Bartlet gives Charlie one final gift: a copy of the United States Constitution that Bartlet's father had given to him when he was in high school.